PwC: Over 80% of Central Banks Considering Launch of Digital Currencies

 Ndubuisi Francis

-The vast majority of central banks in the world are considering launching a central bank digital currency (CBDC), according to analysts at accounting firm, PwC.
+The vast majority of central banks in the world are considering launching a central bank digital currency (CBDC), according to analysts at professional services and accounting firm, PwC.

-In the firm’s annual index of CBDCs and stablecoins, which was released Tuesday, the analysts said: “CBDCs will facilitate more effective, lower cost and 24/7/365 cross-border payments for the financial services industry.
+In the firm’s annual index of CBDCs and stablecoins, which was released yesterday, the analysts stated: “CBDCs will facilitate more effective, lower cost and 24/7/365 cross-border payments for the financial services industry.

 “We expect that CBDCs will greatly benefit cross-border transactions and economies of all relevant jurisdictions.”

-Overall, retail CBDC projects, which are digital currencies designed for public use, have reached greater maturity levels than wholesale projects, which are digital currencies used by financial institutions that have accounts with central banks, the report notes.
+Overall, retail CBDC projects, which are digital currencies designed for public use, have reached greater maturity levels than wholesale projects, which are digital currencies used by financial institutions that have accounts with central banks,” the report noted.

 There has been an increase in wholesale pilots in recent years though, analysts said.